akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Two men hauled Harold from his bed.
 His gown hung loose on his thin frame, his grey legs bare below the knee.
 He did not struggle; his eyes found Beatrice’s and something like a command passed between them.

 Sir Guy’s face loomed close, studying Beatrice’s face.
-She could smell wine on his breath, and something else – the sour sweat of desperation.
+He smelt of sour wine and unwashed wool.

-“Two secrets I will tell you.
-King Henry plans to steal my family’s lands.
-But I shall be recognised by my grandfather as his heir. *I shall.*”
+“Henry is stealing it,” he muttered, his voice thick and private, as if talking to himself.
+“The land.
+Everything.”

-His lip curled.
-“That bastard son of his – that arrogant Godfrey.
-He has life so easy.
-Given a place at court.
-Given a princess.
-But…” He grabbed Beatrice’s chin, forcing her to look at him.
-“He shall not have you.”
+He fumbled for her chin, his thumb digging into the bone.
+“But my grandfather... he’ll name me.
+He has to.”
+His eyes were bloodshot and close, too close.
+“Godfrey has the court.
+He has the King.”
+His grip tightened, a clumsy, bruising pressure, forcing her to look at him.
+“He shall not have you too.”

 He released her with a shove before walking out.
 “Bring them.
 Move.”